 Be careful of ceramics made by amateurs or hobbyists.

-Do not store food or beverages in vessels that are highly decorated on the inside.
+Do not store food or beverages in containers that are highly decorated on the inside.

-Look for a warning label on the pottery such as "Not for Food Use--May Poison Food."
+Look for a warning label on the pottery like "Not for Food Use — May Poison Food."

 Be aware that no amount of washing, boiling, or other processing can remove lead from pottery.

-If you want to be completely sure that a piece of pottery is safe, the only way to find out is to have it tested.
+If you want to be completely sure that a piece of pottery is safe, have it tested.
 You can buy test kits at your local hardware store, or have the pottery tested by a lab.
-If you cannot test the pottery or otherwise ensure it is from a reliable manufacturer, don't use it for cooking, serving, or storing food or beverages.
+If you cannot test the pottery or otherwise make sure it is from a trustworthy manufacturer, don't use it for cooking, serving, or storing food or beverages.